 Bonus: Coca-Cola’s Share a Coke Campaign

 In 2011, Coca-Cola launched its “Share a Coke” campaign for the very first time in Australia.
-Hoping to appeal to younger consumers, Coca-Cola produced personalized Coke bottles adorned with 250 of the most popular names and nicknames used by millennials, including Bestie and Wingman.
+Hoping to appeal to younger consumers, Coca-Cola produced personalised Coke bottles adorned with 250 of the most popular names and nicknames used by millennials, including Bestie and Wingman.

-Beyond customized bottles, Coke also created interactive billboards and websites, as well as traveling kiosks where people could get more uniquely named Coke products.
+Beyond customised bottles, Coke also created interactive billboards and websites, as well as traveling kiosks where people could get more uniquely named Coke products.
 After seeing a massive 7% increase in Coke consumption (despite a dwindling soda industry on the wrong side of the millennial health and fitness fad), Coca-Cola decided to roll out the campaign in the U.S. in 2014, a move that ultimately led to a 2.5% increase in total sales.

 Having a mega-brand like Coca-Cola take the effort to print individual names on bottles made customers feel valued and sparked an organic social media campaign that ultimately led to increased sales in the U.S. for the first time in roughly four years.

-All in all, while implementing personalized marketing campaigns may seem complex and daunting, when done right it doesn’t have to be.
+All in all, while implementing personalised marketing campaigns may seem complex and daunting, when done right it doesn’t have to be.
 And the rewards for hitting a home run are endless, from casual customers turning into brand ambassadors to unparalleled engagement and a wow factor that immediately upgrades your CX.

 Time To Get Personal

 Now it’s your turn.
-If you found these examples of personalized marketing campaigns useful and would like to learn how to take advantage of the latest trends in a fast-paced and ever-evolving marketing landscape, we invite you to download a copy of our “How to Stay Ahead of the Game in the Marketing Industry” guide for CMOs.
+If you found these examples of personalised marketing campaigns useful and would like to learn how to take advantage of the latest trends in a fast-paced and ever-evolving marketing landscape, we invite you to download a copy of our “How to Stay Ahead of the Game in the Marketing Industry” guide for CMOs.